phalcon-orphanage/phaldock/README.md

 <a name="Intro"></a>
 ## Intro

-LaraDock strives to get closer to developers, providing flexible, powerful and simple tools.
+PhalDock strives to get closer to developers, providing flexible, powerful and simple tools.
 We would like a Phalcon development process to be effortless and pleasant.
 It contains pre-packaged Docker Images that provides you a wonderful development environment without requiring you to install PHP, NGINX, MySQL, REDIS, and any other software on your local machine.